All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounding is the process of creating a personalized medication for an individual patient based on a prescription from a licensed provider.
 It has been a part of pharmacy practice for centuries.
 The FDA recognizes compounding as a legitimate and necessary part of healthcare.

 Under the Federal Food, Drug, and Cosmetic Act, compounding pharmacies operate under specific exemptions.
-They are not required to go through the same approval process as brand-name drug manufacturers.
+They aren't required to go through the same approval process as brand-name drug manufacturers.
 This is because compounded medications are made for individual patients, not mass-produced for the general market.

 There are two main categories of compounding pharmacies.
 Section 503A pharmacies compound individual prescriptions for specific patients.
 Section 503B facilities are outsourcing facilities that can produce larger batches without patient-specific prescriptions.